 Omra is also from Parseon and consequently believes in Protocol, which contrasts her with the typical ‘slave’ captured outsider.
 I liked that she has to make a mental journey from “I’m an object” to “I’m a person,” but I wished for more beyond that.
 She also has one inexplicably TSTL moment in the last third of the book.

 The most interesting aspect of Parseon protocol is the idea of stigmatizing heterosexual sex and heterosexual attraction.
 Dak, we learn, has infrequent sex with his male beta (and kicks him out after Omra arrives) but ravenously desires Omra.
 His attraction and (later) love, make Dak deviant and vulnerable in the eyes of Parseon.
 It’s an inversion of the gay-men-are-effeminate stereotype, and it works, but I wish it had been more consistently executed.
 For instance, it’s considered polite for Alphas to allow visiting Alphas the “use” of their female slaves, and the Alphas who visit Dak openly lust after Omra.
 I was unclear if lusting after women was all right as long as the men didn’t personalize it, or if men weren’t supposed to lust after women at all.
 Plus, Dak’s beta Corren is strictly homosexual, which means that his villainy puts him in “gay = villain” stereotype territory.

-Breeder isn’t offensive or terrible, which is, let’s face it, something to watch out for in space slave stories.
+Breeder isn’t terrible, which is, let’s face it, something to watch out for in space slave stories.
 It’s also well-written at the sentence level, which can be an issue in self-pubs (one particularly amusing example: before becoming more enlightened, Dak considers the clitoris “a mishap of nature with no function or purpose.”)
 If you like this story type, you could pass some time reading this, but it probably won’t make your keeper shelf.